onurcatik/spa-frontend/README.md

-# SPA-FRONTEND
+# Spa-frontend

 ## Project Description
-SPA-FRONTEND is a single-page application (SPA) developed using React with a component-based architecture and styled with Tailwind CSS.
+Spa-frontend is a single-page application (SPA) developed using React with a component-based architecture and styled with Tailwind CSS.

 ## Technologies Used
 - **React.js** - For building the user interface